High-latitude Vegetation Change

 - How strong are the climate-vegetation feedbacks, and what can we expect in the upcoming decades?

-Our research tools are
+Our research methods are

 - Mapping of high-latitude vegetation, its bio-physical quantities and actual changes by applying vegetation surveys during expeditions and Remote sensing at all spatial scales.